William Strode

-William Strode (1598 – 9 September 1645) was an English politician who sat in the House of Commons variously between 1624 and 1645.
+William Strode (before 6 November 1594 – 9 September 1645) was an English politician who sat in the House of Commons variously between 1624 and 1645.
 He was one of the Five Members whose impeachment and attempted unconstitutional arrest by King Charles I in the House of Commons in 1642 sparked the Civil War, during which he fought on the Parliamentarian side.

 Origins

 Strode was the second son of Sir William Strode (d.
 1637), MP, of Newnham, Plympton St Mary, Devon, by his first wife Mary Southcote, daughter of Thomas Southcote of Bovey Tracey in Devon.

 Education

 He was admitted as a student of the Inner Temple in 1614, matriculated at Exeter College, Oxford, in 1617, and took the degree of BA in 1619.